danielroe/roe.dev/src/content/blog/serverless-functions-nuxt-zeit-now.md

 ---
-title: Using serverless functions in Nuxt on ZEIT Now
+title: Using serverless functions in Nuxt on Vercel
 date: '2019-12-19T19:30:00.000Z'
 tags:
   - nuxt
-  - now
   - serverless
-  - zeit
+  - vercel
-description: If you are using ZEIT Now to host your Nuxt application, you can use the same entrypoints for Nuxt server middleware and your Now serverless functions.
+description: If you are using Vercel to host your Nuxt application, you can use the same entrypoints for Nuxt server middleware and your Vercel serverless functions.
 Here's how.
 ---

+> Note, this article is pretty old.
+If you're looking to host an app on Vercel or another platform, I'd highly recommend using Nitro instead - which is built-in to Nuxt 3 or Nuxt Bridge.

 When building a modern web application, you might want to use serverless functions (or lambdas).
 For example: